OxygenCobalt/Auxio/info/FAQ.md

 #### I have a large library and Auxio takes really long to load it!

-This is expected since reading media takes awhile, especially with libraries containing 10k songs or more.
+This is expected since reading from the audio database takes awhile, especially with libraries containing 10k songs or more.
-I hope to mitigate this in the future by allowing one to customize the music loader to optimize for speed instead of accuracy.

 #### Why ExoPlayer?